caliholman/caliholman.github.io/_posts/2020-03-30-The-email-that-changed-everything.md

 I don't think I've ever experienced so much uncertainty, either personally or in the world at large.
 I don't know what I'm going to do for work.
 I don't know where I'm going to live.
 I don't known when I'll be able to see my friends and family again.
 I don't know when this pandemic will subside.
 And I don't know when things will resemble a sense of normalcy.
 I just don't know.
 Underlying all of this is a question I keep asking: What are you going to do?

 I asked this question a lot during service.
-When transportation failed, when I ran our of water, when I was sick, when I was scared.
+When transportation failed, when I ran out of water, when I was sick, when I was scared.
 When something went wrong, and then another, and another.
 Everytime: What are you going to do?

 I don't know what I'm going to do yet, but I'm pretty sure I'm going to figure it out.
 I did then (most of the time).
 We are all going through a lot right now, but we've already been through a lot.
 We are all capable, adaptable, and resilient people who have proven that they can live through extraordinary circumstances.
 I think we're going to figure it out.